• Skip to main content

 • Oil - Olive oil can be substituted with any light cooking oil you have on hand, or butter (if you're not looking to make your soup vegan).

-How to add flavor to soup
+How to make potato zucchini soup

 Making soup in a stock pot, then blending until smooth in a blender.